Why the HIPAA Security Rule Treats Every Practice the Same

 Frequently Asked Questions

-Under the HIPAA Breach Notification Rule (45 C.F.R.
-Part 164, Subpart D), covered entities must notify affected individuals within 60 days of discovering a breach of unsecured ePHI.
-If 500 or more individuals in one state are affected, prominent media outlets in that state must also be notified within 60 days, and HHS must be notified simultaneously.
-Smaller breaches may be logged and reported to HHS within 60 days of the end of the calendar year.
-The 60-day clock starts when the breach is known or reasonably should have been known — not when your internal investigation formally concludes.
+Following discovery of a breach of unsecured ePHI, covered entities must notify affected individuals within 60 calendar days.
+If the breach affects 500 or more individuals in a single state, media notification in that state is also required within the same 60-day window.
+Breaches affecting 500 or more individuals must be reported to HHS simultaneously; breaches affecting fewer than 500 individuals may be logged and reported to HHS annually within 60 days of year-end.
+The 60-day clock starts when the breach is known or reasonably should have been known — not when the investigation concludes.

 Schedule